jma280/claude-use-cases/README.md

 A few things I believe that drive this repo:

-**AI is a thinking partner, not just a tool.** The most valuable thing I've found isn't using Claude to write emails or summarize documents — it's using it to build things in real time, while a situation is unfolding, with no pre-planning.
+**AI is a thinking partner, not just a tool.** The most valuable thing I've found isn't using Claude to write emails or summarize documents but it's using it to build things in real time, while a situation is unfolding, with no pre-planning.
 The L&D tracker is a good example: it didn't exist until I needed it.
 I described the problem conversationally and we built it together over a few hours.

 **Product thinking shows in how you respond to ambiguity.** A lot of what I do as a PM is make good decisions fast with incomplete information.
-This repo captures that in action — rough prompts, mid-stream pivots, and decisions made under pressure.
+This repo captures that in action: rough prompts, mid-stream pivots, and decisions made under pressure.

-**Cybersecurity leadership is about more than technical controls.** It's about risk awareness, user behavior, and knowing what questions to ask.
+**Cybersecurity strategy is about more than technical controls.** It's about risk awareness, user behavior, and knowing what questions to ask.
 Some of that thinking shows up here too.

 ---

 ## How the AI-built tools work

-Each tool follows the same pattern — no manual coding required:
+Each tool follows the same pattern.
+No manual coding required:

 1. A real situation comes up
-2. I describe what I need to Claude in plain English — no specs, no wireframes
+2. I describe what I need to Claude in plain English.
+No specs, no wireframes.
 3. Claude builds it, iterates, and updates files directly on my computer via filesystem access
-4. I narrate what I observe in real time — Claude classifies, logs, and flags
+4. I narrate what I observe in real time.
+Claude classifies, logs, and flags.

 The prompts that built each tool are included unedited.
 Typos and all.